sociomantic-tsunami/beaver/README.md

 (from `$TRAVIS_TAG`).

-Files are put in the debian repository `$DIST/(pre)release/ARCH` where `$DIST` can also be overriden via command-line arguments and if not present at all defaults to `$(lsb_release -cs)`, releases are put in the `release` components and pre-releases (tags with a `-` as per [SemVer]() specification) in the `prerelease` component (unless `-C <comp>` is used, in which case the component will be force to be `<comp>` instead).
-Finally `ARCH` is the architecture and is calculated from the Debian package file name (normally packages end with `_ARCH.deb`), but can also be overriden via command-line arguments.
+Files are put in the debian repository `$DIST/(pre)release/ARCH` where `$DIST` can also be overridden via command-line arguments and if not present at all defaults to `$(lsb_release -cs)`, releases are put in the `release` components and pre-releases (tags with a `-` as per [SemVer]() specification) in the `prerelease` component (unless `-C <comp>` is used, in which case the component will be force to be `<comp>` instead).
+Finally `ARCH` is the architecture and is calculated from the Debian package file name (normally packages end with `_ARCH.deb`), but can also be overridden via command-line arguments.

 For more options and a more in-depth description of defaults run `beaver bintray upload -h` for online help.